130349210-myseneca/CSN400-Capstone/Checkpoint1/README.md

 ### Sample Jason Objects
-This is sample jason objects
+This is my sample jason objects

 ### Sample Table
-This is sample table
+This is my sample table

 ### Sample Hyperlink
-This is sample hyerlink
+This is my sample hyerlink